JasperJPLiu/five1line/README.md

 # Five on Line game

-simple static web demo for 'Five Sons of Pearls' game.
+simple static web demo for 'Five Pieces of Pearls' game.